cometbft/cometbft/spec/abci/abci++_methods.md

 4. Upon reception of Proposal message, along with all the block parts, for round _r_, height _h_ from _q_, _p_ follows the validators' algorithm to check whether it should prevote for the proposed block, or `nil`.
-5. If the validators' algorithm indicates _p_ should prevote for the proposed block:
+5. If the validators' consensus algorithm indicates _p_ should prevote for the proposed block:
     1. CometBFT calls `RequestProcessProposal` with the block.
 The call is synchronous.
     2. The Application checks/processes the proposed block, which is read-only, and returns `ACCEPT` or `REJECT` in the `ResponseProcessProposal.status` field.